tensorchord/VectorChord-bm25/README.md

 ### Data Types

-- `bm25vector`: A vector type for storing BM25 tokenized text.
+- `bm25vector`: A specialized vector type for storing BM25 tokenized text.
+Structured as a sparse vector, it stores token IDs and their corresponding frequencies.
+For example, `{1:2, 2:1}` indicates that token ID 1 appears twice and token ID 2 appears once in the document.
 - `bm25query`: A query type for BM25 ranking.

 ### Functions